Skip to main content

 1. In IntelliJ IDEA, set one or more breakpoints

-2. Go to your terminal and run the command mod run . --jvm-debug --active-recipe.
-The CLI will wait for a debugger to be attached to run the recipe.
+2. Go to your terminal and run the command modw --debug run . --active-recipe.
+The CLI will suspend on startup and wait for a debugger to be attached before running the recipe.
+By default, it listens on port 5005.
+You can specify a custom port with modw --debug=PORT run . --active-recipe.

 • Note: Depending on the recipe you may need to provide additional parameters in the run command such as --recipe-option methodPattern="java.util.Collections emptyList()".
 This will depend on what the recipe itself requires to run.
 Some recipes may require no params, whereas others may require many.